Name the Translator

 With respect for works, authors and audiences, I remain devoted to translation.

-Sahar Tavakoli Sahar Tavakoli, translator and publisher, Hinwil, Switzerland
+Sahar Tavakoli Translator and publisher, Hinwil, Switzerland

 ... weil Übersetzen nicht nur eine Kunst, sondern ein bedrohter Beruf ist.